100 Notable alumni of

 -

 Donovan Jamal McNabb is an American former professional football quarterback who played in the National Football League (NFL) for 13 seasons, primarily with the Philadelphia Eagles.
-He played college football for the Syracuse Orange and was selected with the second overall pick in the 1999 NFL draft by the Eagles, where he spent 11 seasons.
-McNabb also spent a year each with the Washington Redskins and Minnesota Vikings.
-The Eagles retired McNabb's no. 5 jersey when he was inducted to the Philadelphia Eagles Hall of Fame in 2013.
+He played college football for the Syracuse Orange, receiving four first-team All-Big East honors.
+McNabb was selected second overall in the 1999 NFL draft by the Eagles, where he spent 11 seasons.
+He also spent a year each with the Washington Redskins and Minnesota Vikings.

 -